Index

 - In 2021/22, 144 men called the Strength to Change voluntary perpetrator programme helpline.
 On average there are 50 men accessing support to reduce and stop harming those they are in an intimate relationship with.
 On average there were 75 current or ex-partners also receiving support.
 During this time 45 men fully completed the programme.

-- During 2022/23, there were 15,504 domestic abuse-related crimes across the Humberside Police Area which represented 15.3% of all crimes, and gave a rate of 16.6 per 1,000 population.
-Humberside Police Area was ranked twelfth highest (join with Derbyshire) out of the 42 Police Force Areas within England and Wales.
-It is likely that the rates in Hull are considerably higher than the average across the Humberside Police Area.
+- During 2023/24, there were 17,383 domestic abuse-related crimes across the Humberside Police Area which represented 17.6% of all crimes, and gave a rate of 18.4 domestic abuse-related crimes per 1,000 population.
+Humberside Police Area was ranked seventh highest out of the 39 Police Force Areas within England and Wales.
+Given that Hull residents account for around 40% of all hospital admissions for violence, reported violent offences and reported sexual offences across the Humberside area, it is not unreasonable to assume that Hull residents might account for around 40% of all domestic abuse-related incidents and crimes reported to Humberside Police.

 - In Hull alone in 2021/22, Humberside police responded to 10,883 incidents of domestic abuse, of which 7,508 were recorded as crimes.